tolipovmurodjon/sketchbook/README.md

 - User-friendly interface with intuitive controls
 - Customizable brush sizes and colors for detailed artwork
-- Efficient data management using SharedPreferences
+- Efficient data management optimized for performance
 - Seamless saving and sharing options for your creations
 - Adaptive design for various screen sizes and resolutions